-The 2008 Biological Opinion only analyzed project operations through September 2023.
-Sonoma Water is working with the NMFS, USACE, and CDFW to develop a Biological Assessment for continuation of the USACE and Sonoma Water operations in the Russian River watershed.
-Sonoma Water entered into an agreement with a consulting firm in January 2021, to complete a Biological Assessment that can be used by both the USACE and NMFS for a new Biological Opinion authorizing incidental take of Chinook salmon, coho salmon, and steelhead related to water supply and flood control operations, and channel maintenance and other activities in portions of the Russian River watershed.
-A final Biological Assessment was submitted to NMFS in September 2023, which the NMFS determined to be complete, and anticipates issuing a new Biological Opinion with a 10-year term in early 2025.
-The new Biological Opinion will require maintenance of the Dry Creek projects, management of the estuary, continued improvements to reservoir management, and studies to learn more about the migration and survival of hatchery and wild fish.
+The 2008 Biological Opinion analyzed project operations through September 2023.
+The USACE and Sonoma Water consulted with NMFS and CDFW to develop a Biological Assessment for continuation of the USACE and Sonoma Water operations in the Russian River watershed.
+A final Biological Assessment was submitted to NMFS in September 2023, which NMFS determined to be complete in February 2024.
+The Biological Assessment was used by NMFS for a new Biological Opinion authorizing incidental take of Chinook salmon, coho salmon, and steelhead related to water supply and flood control operations, and channel maintenance and other activities in portions of the Russian River watershed.